 A question that sent your night (and ours) into a hellish world of awkward tension, for which there was really no need.

-There are very few deaf men of a certain age who are don’t sport a bit of a belly.
+There are very few deaf men of a certain age who don’t sport a bit of a belly.
 I am only 31, but I’ve managed to develop a middle-aged spread well in advance.

 The reason?
 Our habit of consuming too much communal food.
 Such as at buffets.